- Free reply within 15 minutes during business hours

 For the Portuguese (Brazilian) pair your file is handled by senior translator vetted by Thailand's Department of Consular Affairs who is screened on three criteria: native or near-native Portuguese (Brazilian) command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
 Every translator signs an NDA covering attorney-client privilege.

-• Single-window service.
+- Single-window service.
 Translation, Notary, MFA filing, embassy attestation and worldwide courier are booked once — you do not chase three vendors.

-• Rejection insurance.
+- Rejection insurance.
 If MFA or the Portuguese (Brazilian) embassy rejects our work due to a translation defect, we re-file at no charge and absorb the government re-filing fee.

 Using your Portuguese (Brazilian) document abroad

-When a job has moved cleanly through translation, notary, MFA and embassy, the destination counter rarely has anything further to ask — and that is the outcome we engineer for.
+Once a file has cleared MFA and the Portuguese (Brazilian) embassy in Bangkok, the receiving office abroad usually accepts it without further questions.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

-• Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.
+- Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.

-• Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.
+- Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.

 FAQ